School of Behavioral and Brain Sciences

 Students will elect 4 courses from masters and doctoral offerings.
 Any core course (listed above) may count as an advanced elective, though it cannot count both as a core course and as an elective.

-As an elective course, interested students may participate in a Teaching Internship.
-Teaching internships will be arranged by the Program Head in consultation with the teaching faculty.
-Teaching internships will be for course credit and not for pay.
+As an elective course, interested students may participate in an Internship.
+Internships will be arranged on an individual basis by the Program Head, Academic Support Coordinator, and the BBS Director of Student Programming and Community Engagement.
+Internships will be for course credit and not for pay.

 Independent Study/Research: 6 semester credit hours

-Students will complete a Research Project fulfill this requirement.
-The research requirement will be fulfilled by completion of a focused research project to be submitted and presented in poster format.
+Students will typically register for research hours their first and last semesters in the program.
+The capstone research requirement will be fulfilled by completion of a focused research project to be submitted and presented in poster format.